The Slow Mo Guys: Inception

 In 2006, Gavin Free joined Green Door Films, the first production house in Europe to utilise Phantom digital high-speed cameras as a source of slow motion, working as a data technician and camera operator.
 He began working on adverts, music videos, and films such as Hot Fuzz.
 In 2008, he was hired to direct the seventh season of the Rooster Teeth machinima series Red vs. Blue.
 Afterwards, he had decided to make a move to Austin, Texas and work full-time for Rooster Teeth, for which he needed to get a work visa; however, as he didn't go to university, his only option was an application for an O visa, a visa that requires an "extraordinary achievement" in arts or science.
-Being a video/film producer, he decided to utilise his access to slow motion cameras to create The Slow Mo Guys along with his friend Daniel Gruchy, and reach viral success.

-Free and Gruchy met while working in a Waitrose in their home county of Oxfordshire.
-The Slow Mo Guys, featuring slow motion footage of various pranks and stunts of the pair, has garnered millions of views since it launched in 2010.
-According to Free, the name partially comes from a comment Richard Hammond made on the set of Top Gear:
+Being a video/film producer, he decided to utilise his access to slow motion cameras to create The Slow Mo Guys along with his friend Daniel Gruchy, who he first met while working in a Waitrose in their home county of Oxfordshire.
+According to Free, the Slo Mo Guys name partially comes from a comment Richard Hammond made on the set of Top Gear: